NTajalli/MicroCamlEvaluator/README.md

 This is the last piece!
 The interpreter uses what the parser spits out to actually put everything together.
 When you run an expression such as "1 + 1", this is where the computer does the adding after it makes sense of what its supposed to do.
 The parser says what the interpreter should do, and the interpreter does the operations, such as adding 2 numbers.
 The whole idea is based on a principle called "operation semantics" to allow the interpreter to make out what the code is building up to.

 ### Running Mutop

+Note: You need to be under a Unix OS to run this.
+If you are on Windows, then you must enable WSL (Windows Subsytem for Linux).
+If you are on Mac, this should work without any other installations, although I am not sure since I am unable to test it myself.

 You can run this together in *mutop* (Micro-utop), a version of `utop` for MicroCaml.
 Run the command `dune exec bin/mutop.exe` in your terminal or use the shell script `bash mutop.sh` to start the mutop toplevel.
 The toplevel uses your implementations for `parse_mutop` and `eval_mutop` to execute MicroCaml expressions.
 Here is an example of its use: